-Windows on east and west walls are located such that privacy between the ends is maintained - refer to sheets DRA4.11-4.13, Attachment 4.
+Windows on east and west walls are located such that privacy between the ends is maintained - refer to sheets DRA4.11- 4.13, Attachment 4.
 Windows around the buildings also appear to have extended frames (protruding) with multi-panes, muntins, possibly sills, and appear to be horizontal and vertical sliding windows - all of which add interest and functionality.

+18.170.140 - Materials and colors - to be completed upon Detail Design Review

+A. REQUIREMENT: Use building materials with texture and pattern and a high level of Complies Conflicts N/A visual and constructed quality and detailing.
+Reserve brightly saturated colors for trim features.
-Use natural appearing materials such as painted or natural finish horizontal lap siding, brick, stone, stucco, ceramic or terra cotta tile.

-Coordinate change in materials and color with building modulation.

-Use changes in colors or building materials to differentiate the ground floor from upper floors of the building.

-When remodeling or adding to an existing building, use materials and colors that preserve or enhance the character of the original building.

-In multi-building projects, vary building colors and/or materials on different buildings.
+- Use natural appearing materials such as painted or natural finish horizontal lap siding, brick, stone, stucco, ceramic or terra cotta tile. - Coordinate change in materials and color with building modulation. - Use changes in colors or building materials to differentiate the ground floor from upper floors of the building. - When remodeling or adding to an existing building, use materials and colors that preserve or enhance the character of the original building. - In multi-building projects, vary building colors and/or materials on different buildings.

 The narrative points out that the building will be clad in fiber cement siding.
 Fiber cement siding comes in a variety of textures - planks, shingles, panels.
 The black and white elevations depict primarily horizontal siding.
-It will be important that the final building materials such as doors and windows, roofing, hardware, light fixtures, etc., are durable, functional, attractive, and well-coordinated with surrounding buildings and context.
+It will be important that the final building materials such as doors and windows, roofing, hardware, light fixtures, etc., are durable, functional, attractive and well-coordinated with surrounding buildings and context.